Matcha Cookies

 • All-purpose flourSpoon and level it to avoid packing too much into your measuring cup.

-• Cane sugar and light brown sugar – I like to use a mix of white sugar and brown sugar here.
+• Cane sugar and light brown sugar – I use a mix of white sugar and brown sugar here.
 The brown sugar adds moisture and depth of flavor, while the white sugar helps maintain the cookies’ bright green color.

 • An egg, plus an extra yolk – The additional egg yolk perfects the moist, lightly chewy texture of the cookies’ centers.